TLohan/fantasy-world-cup/README.md

 |  C | 3 |
 |  D | 4 |

-The player with the most points at the end of the competition wins the prizemoney.
+The player with the most points at the end of the competition wins the prize money.

 All goals that count towards the competition's golden boot are counted.